uwplse/seguard-resources/ONBOARDING.md

 ## Collaboration

-* It is important that your contribution will always be useful and appreciated.
+* **Your contribution will always be useful to others and appreciated**.
 Whatever it is fixing a typo, adding a utility class, or improving the document like this one, feel free to open a pull request.

 ## Troubleshooting